bayareala8s/training/non-technical/product/README.md

    - Can you provide an example of a product that successfully adapted to future trends?

-Certainly!
 Here is a comprehensive answer to the question, "Can you provide an example of a product that successfully adapted to future trends?"

 ### Example: Adapting a Mobile Banking App to Embrace Fintech Innovations